zyuxuan0115/nightcore-test/MergeFunc/README.md

   + `opt` needs to run with the `-enable-new-pm=0` flag since I still use the legacy llvm pass
   + `llvm-link` needs to run with the `--relocation-model=pic` flag, otherwise clang will report `relocation R_X86_64_32S against '.data' can not be used when making a shared object; recompile with -fPIC`

-- to test whether there is a function "Bar" in the address spece of libfoo.so
+- to test whether there is a function "Bar" in the address space of libfoo.so
   + first run `objdump -d libfoo.so | less`
   + then search for `Bar`